 The protein encoded by this gene catalyzes the phosphorylation of sphingosine to form sphingosine-1-phosphate (S1P), a lipid mediator with both intra- and extracellular functions.
 Intracellularly, S1P regulates proliferation and survival, and extracellularly, it is a ligand for cell surface G protein-coupled receptors.
 This protein, and its product S1P, play a key role in TNF-alpha signaling and the NF-kappa-B activation pathway important in inflammatory, antiapoptotic, and immune processes.
-Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2011]
+Phosphorylation of this protein alters its catalytic activity and promotes its translocation to the plasma membrane.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2017]

 GeneCards Summary for SPHK1 Gene

 SPHK1 (Sphingosine Kinase 1) is a Protein Coding gene.
-Diseases associated with SPHK1 include glioblastoma and breast cancer.
-Among its related pathways are PDGFR-beta signaling pathway and Human Embryonic Stem Cell Pluripotency.
-GO annotations related to this gene include magnesium ion binding and NAD+ kinase activity.
+Diseases associated with SPHK1 include Renal Fibrosis.
+Among its related pathways are RET signaling and Immune response Fc epsilon RI pathway.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and protein phosphatase 2A binding.
 An important paralog of this gene is SPHK2.